-The ultimate Stutz Bearcat from previous owners / collectors / restorers Tom Batchelor, "Val" Valentine - Page 16 Now for sale.
-Please inquire via email.
+The ultimate Stutz Bearcat for sale.
+Pre war.
+Previous owners / collectors / restorers Tom Batchelor, & "Val" Valentine - Page 16 Please inquire via email.

 Car Nº / Chassis Nº 10986

 One of only 2 in existence with D-H engine

 Previously yellow.
 Now re-sprayed in concours black by McCluskey Ltd

 Comparable Bearcat for sale at: Bonhams Quail Lodge Auction August 19, 2016 ex - Wayne Carini 1921 Stutz Bearcat K

 Former owner: Tom Batchelor

 Recent Transmission service by Mosier Restorations @ LAX

 Location: Zamperini Field, California

 detachable T - head (DH) 16 valve, 4 cylinder